emmtte/kodi/README.md

 Settings > Interface settings > Screensaver
 - Screensaver mode : Black
 - Wait time : 2min
-- Use visualisation if playing audio : [X]
+- Use visualisation if playing audio : Enable

 - select a screensaver under appearance -> screensaver (even if you don't need it), set it to 4 minutes (it must be set to < 5, if not, it won't work)
 - select a music visualisation under music -> playback